javiercasares/replyto/readme.txt

 == Description ==

-The WP Mail Reply-To plugin allows you to easily manage the "Reply-To" header for all emails sent from your WordPress site.
+The Reply-To for WP_Mail plugin allows you to easily manage the "Reply-To" header for all emails sent from your WordPress site.
 With this plugin, you can specify a custom email address that recipients will use when replying to your site's emails, ensuring that responses go to the correct inbox.

 == Installation ==

 = Manual download =

-Extract the contents of the ZIP and upload the contents to the `/wp-content/plugins/wp-mail-replyto/` directory.
+Extract the contents of the ZIP and upload the contents to the `/wp-content/plugins/replyto/` directory.
 Once uploaded, it will appear in your plugin list.

 == Compatibility ==